GoVanguard/compliance-hipaa-softwaredev/README.md

-# Developers Guide to HIPAA Compliance
+# Software Developers Guide to HIPAA Compliance
 =================================

 ## About